worakritsoo/svelte-ionic/README.md

 Published as web app: https://ionicsvelte.firebaseapp.com

+Hint: try reactivity of the app by using various devices or the Chrome developer view: iOS, MD and fullscreen desktop responsiveness guaranteed!

-Or if you want to run it locally:
+If you want to run it locally:

 ```bash
 npm install -g degit